1eclerc/Line-Tracer-with-Obstacle-Avoidance-in-Coppeliasim/README.md

 ## 📄 License

-This project is provided for educational and research purposes.
+This project is provided for research purposes.

 ## 👥 Contributors